tracybporter/springboot-api-sample/README.md

    1. Responds with Server Error message and code when cannot connect to external system.
    1. Logs meaningful error messages
 1. Find by UPC allows more than 100 requests per day
-    1. Put api key and secret in secure place
+    1. Use the semantic secret in the API request
 1. /product/{id} returns a document when identifier exists
+1. Epic - Create a Build Pipeline
     1. Commits on the master branch result in a CI build
-    1. Sematic api key and secret are available in secure way
     1. Blackbox tests run against an external version of the application
 1. UPC in response document is a number (not a string)
 1. Can disable any endpoint at server start up
-1. EPIC - Serve more product data
+1. EPIC - Serve more product data (add a local data store)
     1. Create data store with core product data
     1. Application fails if not avaiable
     1. etc